 Because who doesn't love chocolate and fruit paired together?
 These gluten free, eggless white chocolate raspberry muffins are so, so easy and so, so good.
 Your friends and family will totally think you spent way more time on them than you actually did.

-As you can probably tell from the chocolate strawberry mousse recipe I posted here...
+As you can probably tell from the white chocolate raspberry blondies I posted here...
 I'm a big fan of chocolate and fruit together.
 Which is why I had to figure out how to make white chocolate raspberry muffins, without wheat and without eggs.
 Because why not, right?

-Why I Love These White Chocolate Raspberry Muffins...
+Why You'll Love These White Chocolate Raspberry Muffins...

 - Because raspberries + white chocolate is just a winning combination.
 Period.

 - They're soft and fluffy, just like the ones you get at the bakery.

 - They're not too sweet -- the berries add just a hint of tartness.